-Mel B’s Abusive Husband Stephen Belafonte Seeks Spousal Support After Shocking Restraining Order
+Mel B’s Allegedly Abusive Husband, Stephen Belafonte, Seeks Spousal Support After Shocking Restraining Order

-Mel B’s relationship takes an embarrassing turn as her alleged husband Stephen Belafonte requests spousal support, joint physical and legal custody of their daughter Madison.
-Stephen according to People also requested for Mel to pay his legal fees.
+Mel B’s relationship takes an embarrassing turn as her husband, Stephen Belafonte, requests spousal support and joint physical and legal custody of their daughter, Madison.
+Stephen, according to People, also requested for Mel to pay his legal fees.

-Stephen and Mel B divorced after almost 20 years of marriage and in those years their relationship has been plagued with a variety of rumors with the most recent being that the two were in an open relationship.
-However the shocker was the restraining order that was set against Stephen revealed more about how damaged their relationship was.
+Stephen and Mel B are getting divorced after almost 20 years of marriage and in those years, their relationship has been plagued with a variety of rumors, with the most recent being that the two were in an open relationship.
+However, the shocker was the restraining order that was filed against Stephen revealed more about how damaged their relationship was.

-Her estranged husband made the request despite Mel requesting to terminate spousal support.
+Mel B’s estranged husband made the request of spousal support despite Mel requesting to terminate the support.

-An accusation was made that Stephen was an abusive husband and own sister Danielle revealed that this was not made up.
-Her sister took to her Instagram and wrote that,
+An accusation was made that Stephen was an abusive husband and Mel’s sister Danielle revealed that this was not made up.
+Her sister took to her Instagram and wrote the following.

 “Dear all media I won’t be selling a story on my sister never have and never will!!
 Here is my comment below so you can now leave me and my mum alone and let us be united and grieve the loss of my dad. @stephenthinks11 8 years of abusive calls me and my mum have had stating we would never see Melanie again.
 I am laughing and celebrating as you were wrong.
 You are a sorry excuse of a man!!
 To the left to the left everything you own in the box to the left.”